 - Over 75,000 sqm of hospitals and health facilities

-- 650,000 sqm of light industrial and warehousing facilities; and
+- 650,000 sqm of light industrial and warehousing facilities

 Large areas are reserved for medical and educational facilities.
 Around one-third of the land is set aside for parks, playgrounds and open spaces.

-In effect, Tatu City is redefining the quality and scale of urban development in Kenya, and it has the potential to become a benchmark for Africa.
-It will be a large new city that would massively reduce congestion in central Nairobi and reverse traffic flows between the centre and Kiambu County.
+Tatu City is redefining the quality and scale of urban development in Kenya, and it has become a benchmark for Africa’s cities.